 Modern dental implants benefit from decades of research and development in the field.
 A lifetime success rate of 95% is expected in most cases.
 If your implant fails to integrate (fuse to the bone), then it can usually be removed and replaced with another implant in a few months.

 To discuss a complete set of new teeth on dental implants, call Dr. Mansbridge at (905) 662-6700.
-We are your complete dental surgery office for all your dental needs in the Hamilton region (including Stoney Creek, Ancaster, and Dundas).
+We are your complete dental surgery office for all your dental needs in the Stoney Creek region.

 See if Dental Implants are for You